grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "What happened back there?"
 Asked Owen.
 "I thought we were going to hit the bottom for sure."

-[//]: # (Make sure it's actually morning at this point!
-Actually --- the dsl comes shallow at NIGHT, so you should really work the timing so that this happens at night)
 "False bottom."
 Said Percy.
-"The deep scattering layer --- billions and billions of tiny bony fish rising for their morning feed --- such a mass of them together that they reflect sonar back up, and they look like the bottom.
+"The deep scattering layer --- billions and billions of tiny bony fish come up from the depths in the night to feed --- such a mass of them together that they reflect sonar back up, and they look like the bottom.
 We swam right through them, and came out underneath."

 "Just when you think there's nothing new to learn on a submarine..."
 Said Bastian.